cc-odonnell/portfolio/README.md

 Sample linear programming code here: [Supply Chain Network Design](https://github.com/cc-odonnell/misc/blob/main/medical_center_locations.R)

-## Visualizing Production Downtime: Prioritization and Resource Allocation through Pareto Analysis
+### Visualizing Production Downtime: Prioritization through Pareto Analysis

 A Pareto analysis is a tool that helps prioritize which problems to address first by focusing on the most significant issues that will have the largest impact if resolved.
 It assists in allocating resources more effectively by targeting areas that will provide the greatest return on investment.
 A company facing low productivity rates has only 4 out of its 10 product lines operating at or near the target threshold of 60% utilization.